Building a Focus Midget Race Car

 and putting the car together makes sense for you.

-IMPORTANT RULE CHANGE: Starting in 2011, the motor plate rule was opened up to allow full midget chassis to be legal.
+IMPORTANT RULE CHANGE: In 2011, the motor plate rule was opened up to allow full midget chassis to be legal.
 The only key differences is a full midget is 2-4 inches longer, primarily in the cockpit area, making the wheelbase longer.

 This offers some key benefits: